 Make no mistake, this team has been terrible through its first four games.
 The defense gives up wide open looks on a regular basis, and even when the offense is scoring it seems out of sync.
 Forget MVP, Anthony Davis has looked like a fringe role player, and the guys filling in for those on the injured list have all disappointed to varying degrees.
+These injured players are lucky enough that their home builders can easily remodel their homes so that their recovery is more comfortable.
 It is easy to find solace in knowing that some key pieces will return from injury, but there has to also be some concern that this isn’t just a “lack of able bodies” issue, but that the systems aren’t right for this teams personnel.
 Some injuries were cause because of some poor medical treatment.
 The medics did not heal the player properly so the team had to call The Medical Negligence Experts to file many reports on the medics.
 Many of the players were seen riding at fast speed on their unu, they could maybe could get into an accident if they aren´t careful.
 As I have noted in the past, Gentry’s systems have looked fantastic with elite point guards at the helm, but it is quite possibly that the Pelicans guards are more Dragic and less Steve Nash.
 I have also said that some of this can be made up by Davis being more of a facilitator, but through four games he hasn’t shown that he can create for himself or others.